 SEER-Medicare: Proposal Review Process

 Each application will be reviewed by NCI-led content experts.
-The review and approval process can take 4-6 weeks from receipt of proposals, unless the proposal requests restricted variables, which prolongs the approval process.
+The review and approval process usually takes 4-6 weeks from receipt of proposals, unless the proposal requests restricted variables, which prolongs the approval process.
 See Approval & Processing Time.

-If the reviewing agencies have concerns about confidentiality arising from the project, investigators may revise their proposal.
+If the reviewers have concerns about confidentiality arising from the project, investigators may revise their proposal.
 However, if there are ongoing concerns about confidentiality, SEER-Medicare data will not be released, regardless of whether an investigator has already been funded by another agency or organization to conduct an analysis using the data.
 Therefore, investigators planning to use the SEER-Medicare data as part of a grant are encouraged to obtain approval for release of the data before submitting their grant proposal.